Yellow garden eel: Description

-The yellow garden eel is and eel, so it has a very elongated body with a tail which is longer than the head and trunk.
+The yellow garden eel has an elongated body with a tail which is longer than the head and trunk.
 It has a very short snout and an oblique, lower jaw that slightly protrudes beyond the upper jaw.
 The teeth are arranged in wide bands on the jaws and on the palatine.
 The top lip has flanges which cover the front of the snout and the front, tubular nostrils.
-The pectoral fins are just very small flaps of skin.
+The pectoral fins are merely small flaps of skin.
 The tip of the tail is stiff, with a small caudal fin and the dorsal and anal fins are united with the caudal fin.
 The lateral line has a large number of pores.
-The dorsal half of the head and adjacent body is bright yellow, marked with may small scattered dark spots.
+The dorsal half of the head and adjacent body is bright yellow, marked with many small, scattered dark spots.
 There is a sharp demarcation between the yellow dorsal color and the white ventral color.
 The lips are dark and the eye has a black bar separating the yellow upper iris from the lower white iris.
 This species reaches a length of 50 cm.

 Distribution and habitat

-The yellow garden eel is known only from the western Atlantic Ocean off Florida, it is found from southeastern Florida west into the Gulf of Mexico and north as far as Pensacola.
+The yellow garden eel is known only to inhabit the Atlantic Ocean off the coast of Florida into the Gulf of Mexico.
+It is found from southeastern Florida and west into the Gulf, going north as far as Pensacola.
 This species is found at depths between 10 and 35 m, living in burrows on the sandy seabed and poking out of its burrow to feed on plankton in the current.